Julia (French singer)

-Julia Fiquet (born 24 September 2001), better known as simply Julia, is a French singer.
+Julia Fiquet (born 24 September 2001), known mononymously as Julia, is a French singer.

 At 13, she participated in the second French season of The Voice Kids (broadcast on TF1 in 2015) and thus came to the attention of Laurent Boutonnat.
 When later he and Mylène Farmer were looking for a new girl to record a song they wrote together called "S.E.X.T.O", they chose Julia.
+In 2020 they released the Julia album Passe comme tu sais written by Farmer/Boutonnat.